kmarques/jquery-list-draggable/doc/DOCUMENTATION.md

 * **multiSelectDifferentList** : displayed when drag'n'dropping on the same list

 ## Data
-The *data* parameter can be a JSON data or a function returning JSON data
+The *data* parameter can be a array or a function returning an array

 **format**:
 ```javascript